 To analyze the making of Black Marxism requires demonstrating that its constituent thinkers have something in common and that they can be placed in critical dialogue with one another.
 Although their lives overlapped, Du Bois and Fanon were not in direct conversation with one another.
 Yet, as I will show, an imaginary conversation can be constructed that illuminates their complementary contributions to Black Marxism.
-Both examined the political economy of revolution and white supremacy - the one based on the Civil War and its aftermath in the US and the other based on the anti-colonial struggles in Africa and the forging of postcolonialism.
-By comparing their theories across different centuries, I hope to demonstrate they share a commitment to Black Marxism.
-This comparison across time and space is not just a methodological strategy to seek commonality across maximal difference; it also serves to underline the extraordinary geographical and historical scope of Black Marxism - a truly global Marxism that reflects the ubiquity of racism.
+Both examined the political economy of revolution and white supremacy-the one based on the Civil War and its aftermath in the United States and the other based on the anticolonial struggles in Africa and the forging of postcolonialism.
+By comparing their theories across different centuries, I hope to demonstrate that they share a commitment to Black Marxism.
+This comparison across time and space is not just a methodological strategy to seek commonality across maximal difference; it also serves to underline the extraordinary geographical and historical scope of Black Marxism-a truly global Marxism that reflects the ubiquity of racism.
 As Du Bois wrote in 1906: "the color line belts the world."

-Du Bois and Fanon both turned from a phenomenology of racism to a Black Marxism, but they made this "epistemological break"5 from different theoretical positions.
+Du Bois and Fanon both turned from a phenomenology of racism to a Black Marxism, but they made this "epistemological break" from different theoretical positions.
 While Du Bois set out from a phenomenology with a sociological bent, Fanon set out from a phenomenology with a psychological bent.
 But they both arrived at a political economy of emancipation.
-For Du Bois the pivotal moment in US history was neither the Declaration of Independence nor the beginning of slavery but the Civil War (1861-65), which led to Reconstruction and the possibility of an inter-racial democracy.
-That Reconstruction was actually followed by new forms of racial domination had fateful consequences not just for the US but for the whole world.
-For Fanon, the pivotal moments in Africa's history were anti-colonial struggles and the possibilities they nurtured for a democratic socialism.
+For Du Bois the pivotal moment in US history was neither the Declaration of Independence nor the beginning of slavery but the Civil War (1861-1865), which led to Reconstruction and the possibility of an interracial democracy.
+That Reconstruction was actually followed by new forms of racial domination had fateful consequences not just for the United States but for the whole world.
+For Fanon, the pivotal moments in Africa's history were anticolonial struggles and the possibilities they nurtured for a democratic socialism.
 Despite important endeavors in that direction, postcolonial Africa instead took "national bourgeois" roads that closed down both democracy and socialism.
-For Du Bois and Fanon alike, the racially subjugated took history into their own hands; if the result was a "splendid failure," this was not because of human shortcomings but because, ultimately, the balance of economic, political and military forces was not in their favor.
-Once they arrived at their Marxist vision of history neither Du Bois nor Fanon
+For Du Bois and Fanon alike, the racially subjugated took history into their own hands; if the result was a "splendid failure," this was not because of human shortcomings but because, ultimately, the balance of economic, political, and military forces was not in their favor.
+Once they arrived at their Marxist vision of history neither Du Bois nor Fanon turned back to their earlier phenomenology of race; nor did they ever give up on their Marxist-inspired, utopian visions.